“I’m going to stall the plane now.”

 But the simplicity of the A5 must not be taken for granted, and training the A5’s pilots will be the most vital step in ensuring the company’s prolonged success.
 Icon has had two crashes that resulted in fatalities, including the company’s chief test pilot and director of engineering, and NTSB blamed both incidents on pilot error, with both flying at low altitudes.
 “We continue to emphasize risk management, situational awareness, and good decision making throughout all phases of flight in our training programs.
 Our Low Altitude Flying Guidelines are an example of this philosophy in application.
 These guidelines are a message we uncompromisingly deliver to all customers and reinforce throughout our entire flying community,” says Icon president Thomas Wieners.

-In terms of training, to get your Sport Light license, a minimum of 20 hours of flight time is required (40 is requisite for a regular private pilot license), and you’re only able to fly the Icon during the day, in nice weather, with three miles of visibility and only up to 2,000 feet above the ground, or 10,000 feet above the sea, whichever is higher.
+In terms of training, to get your Sport Light license, a minimum of 20 hours of flight time is required (40 is requisite for a regular private pilot license), and you’re only able to fly the Icon during the day, in nice weather, with three miles of visibility and only up to 2,000 feet above the ground, or 10,000 feet above sea level, whichever is higher.
 Icon evaluates each client and claims it waits until he or she is fully ready before signing off, occasionally asking the customer to complete up to another 20 hours.
 No one’s complained about the additional training.

 The Icon A5 represents the start of an exciting future for personal aviation, and it’s a vision that’ll likely be welcomed with open arms by aviation enthusiasts and novices alike.
 Whether it’s flying over sunken Bahamian wrecks hoping to spot unearthed treasure or just carving donuts in the sky or sea, the A5 is happy to facilitate any adventures you can dream up.